NilPointer-Software/bdfd-wiki/src/guides/awaitedCommands.md

 # $awaitedCommand
 _Triggered when an awaited command gets responded to._

 `$awaitedCommand[]` is a callback, which means it's used in the command trigger (not the code).
-The command is ran when an awaited command gets initiated.
+The command is only run when an awaited command gets responded to.

 ## Syntax
 ```
 $awaitedCommand[name;(filter)]